fplanque/obsigo/README.md

 - Automatically handle renamed files.
 If `/cat/oldname.md` becomes `/cat/newname.md`, obsigo will detect it because the frontmatter `slug:` will still be `oldname`.
 At that point, obsigo will add `oldname` to the frontmatter `aliases:` and will change he frontmatter `slug:` to `newname`.
 (This will, as any alias, generate a foreverlink from `*/oldname` to `/cat/newname`.
+- Automatically rename source files from `index.md` to `slug.md` so that your source files are easier to identify in search results.

 ### Content